I Went Through Gallons of Milk Searching for the Best Milk Frothers

 Philips Baristina Frother

 The Philips Baristina is functional and gets the job done if all you want is a quick froth, but nothing about it blew me away.
-The slender, fluted carafe comes in either black or white with a magnetic whisk.
-There’s a single button to control your temperature and speed that you hold to change settings, depending on whether you want hot or cold foam.
-The microfoam results were fine, but I couldn’t get it to whip anything thick or structures.
-I do like how compact it is.
-Like the Smeg, it fits easily on countertops, next to coffee makers, or stashed away in cabinets.
+The slender, fluted carafe comes in either black or white with a removable magnetic whisk that makes it super easy to wipe clean after you’re done frothing.
+There’s a single button that only switches between hot and cold foam.
+There’s no way to control the foam’s texture, and the Baristina seems to only make stiff, structured microfoam.
+I do like how compact and stylish it is; it fits easily on countertops, next to coffee makers, or stashed away in cabinets.

 Zulay Kitchen Handheld Milk Frother